Ripple Suicide Prevention

-R;pple Suicide Prevention is a suicide prevention charity based in the United Kingdom.
+Ripple Suicide Prevention is a suicide prevention charity based in the United Kingdom.
 Founded in 2021 by Alice Hendy MBE, the organisation develops a browser extension and Wi-Fi tool to intercept harmful online searches related to self-harm and suicide.
+Founded as R;pple Suicide Prevention, the charity later changed its name to Ripple Suicide Prevention.

 History

-R;pple Suicide Prevention was founded following the death of Hendy's brother, Josh, who died by suicide in November 2020 at the age of 21, after researching methods of self-harm online.
+Ripple Suicide Prevention was founded following the death of Hendy's brother, Josh, who died by suicide in November 2020 at the age of 21, after researching methods of self-harm online.

-In 2022, R;pple Suicide Prevention partnered with Premier League football club West Ham United.
+In 2022, Ripple Suicide Prevention partnered with Premier League football club West Ham United.
 In 2023 the charity hosted a festival to raise awareness of suicide and suicide prevention.
 During this period, the charity also partnered with the Association of Colleges and Mental Health First Aid.

 In 2025, the charity continued its collaboration within sport when partnering with Sussex CCC.
+Ripple also partnered with the Premier League, launching Together Against Suicide, a nationwide campaign to support fans affected by suicide or suicidal thoughts, developed in partnership with Samaritans and backed by all 20 Premier League clubs.
+The initiative, unveiled on World Suicide Prevention Day, aimed to raise awareness of available support services.
+As part of the campaign, the League funded club subscriptions to the Ripple tool.

 In the same year, the charity expanded into healthcare sectors where suicide rates are disproportionately high.
 The charity has also partnered with US-based organisations, including the National Cybersecurity Alliance and the State of Rhode Island.

 NHS and local government

-R;pple is endorsed and supported by NHS trusts and local government bodies across England.
+Ripple is endorsed and supported by NHS trusts and local government bodies across England.
 This includes: